progit/progit/en/04-git-server/01-chapter4.markdown

 [gldpg]: http://sitaramc.github.com/gitolite/progit.html
 [gltoc]: http://sitaramc.github.com/gitolite/master-toc.html

-Gitolite is an authorisation layer on top of Git, relying on `sshd` or `httpd` for authentication.
-(Recap: authentication is identifying who the user is, authorisation is deciding if he is allowed to do what he is attempting to).
+Gitolite is an authorization layer on top of Git, relying on `sshd` or `httpd` for authentication.
+(Recap: authentication is identifying who the user is, authorization is deciding if he is allowed to do what he is attempting to).

 Gitolite allows you to specify permissions not just by repository, but also by branch or tag names within each repository.
 That is, you can specify that certain people (or groups of people) can only push certain "refs" (branches or tags) but not others.